The rate of change of a function

 This is what we wanted to prove.

 Whenever we apply the definition, we have to algebraically manipulate the difference quotient so that we can simply replace h with 0.
-In fact, the entire theory of limits, with all its complexities and subtleties, was invented to justify just that (Poor Newton and Leibniz were criticized for offering justifications that the inventors of limits didn't like.)
+In fact, the entire theory of limits, with all its complexities and subtleties, was invented to justify just that.
+(Poor Newton and Leibniz were criticized for offering justifications that the 19th century inventors of limits didn't like.)
 We may put h = 0 here, because the difference quotient reduces to 2x + h, and is therefore a polynomial in h.

 Problem.
 Let f(x) = x², and calculate the slope of the tangent to the graph --